 This blog is about my personal experience and learnings.
 In today's blog post, I will share some daily habits that I am working on to increase my productivity by 4X.

 I consider myself hardworking, efficient and productive too!
 But I will be soon 40 years old, I am feeling some sense of emergency and wish to accomplish more before I get 45 and then 50.

 For this, I must get more efficient, focused and at least 4X productive.

 I am bad at concentrating on tasks throughout my day.
 I’ve seen this take a toll on my productivity and business as a whole.
 I get interrupted, and I’m terrible at saying “no” to questions, comments, meetings, etc.

 I’m actively working on improving my productivity.
 I’ve had some successes recently.
 I’ve managed to boost the time.
-In recent I was able to come completely out of our system integration business, which is now handled by my co-founder.
+In recent, I was able to come completely out of our system integration business, which is now handled by my co-founder.
 This allowed me to focus on building new products, discover new markets and partners.
-That is pretty good for me and ShimBi Labs.
+That is pretty good for ShimBi Labs and me.